Nvidia Stock Price Prediction 2026, 2027, 2028, 2029-2030 - XS

 While Nvidia continues to dominate the AI and semiconductor landscape, several factors could challenge its growth story and weigh on investor confidence.

-AMD’s MI300X and Intel’s Gaudi accelerators are advancing quickly and pose credible competition.
+• Intensifying Competition: Rival accelerators are advancing quickly and pose credible competition.
 Moreover, tech giants like Google and Amazon are developing in-house AI chips, which could pressure Nvidia’s pricing power.
-Maintaining technological superiority will be essential to defending margins.

-U.S. export controls to China remain a tangible risk to Nvidia’s addressable market.
-Reduced access to key international buyers could weigh on data center growth projections, particularly in regions contributing billions in annual sales.
+• Export Restrictions & Geopolitics: U.S. export controls remain a tangible risk to Nvidia’s addressable market.
+Reduced access to key international buyers could weigh on data center growth projections.

-The semiconductor industry cycle remains unpredictable.
-A sustained break below $900 could signal a structural shift in sentiment, potentially leading to a prolonged consolidation phase.
+• Cyclical Downturn: The semiconductor industry cycle remains unpredictable.
+A sustained break in upward momentum could signal a structural shift in sentiment.

 NVIDIA Stock Forecasts: Analyst Price Targets

-The table shows a strong consensus among leading analyst firms recommending a buy rating for NVIDIA stock, with price targets ranging from $174 to $350 for the year ahead.
-Morgan Stanley and Jefferies both target $250, emphasizing sustained demand in data centers and continued market leadership, respectively.
+The table shows a strong consensus among leading analyst firms recommending a buy rating for NVIDIA stock.

 Analyst